berkeley-scf/tutorial-parallelization/parallel-R.md

                            "on", Sys.info()[['nodename']], "\n"))
 ```

-    ## Worker running as process 2750718 on arwen
+    ## Worker running as process 748587 on arwen
-    ## Worker running as process 2750871 on arwen
+    ## Worker running as process 748685 on arwen
-    ## Worker running as process 39942 on beren
+    ## Worker running as process 236873 on gandalf
-    ## Worker running as process 40032 on beren
+    ## Worker running as process 236945 on gandalf

 ``` r
 # Now use parallel_lapply, foreach, etc. as before